For more information about bringing a computer to campus, visit the Computer Guidelines.

 Both Intercultural Affairs and HEOP are housed in the Intercultural Center, a campus house and informal library/meeting space for campus groups.

-The Salisbury Center for Career Services supports students, alumni, and alumnae with their career development.
+The Salisbury Center supports students, alumni, and alumnae with their career development.
 Services and resources are provided with a comprehensive developmental focus to facilitate an individual’s exploration of career choices and opportunities.
 Career Services focuses on training individuals on lifelong skills relating to each phase of the career development process.
 This involves formulating career ideas, gaining career-related experience, and preparing to make the transition from Hobart and William Smith Colleges by conducting a job or graduate/professional school search.

 Discover your values, interests and skills.
-A career counselor will take you through the process, which contains self-assessment and decision-making inventories and current occupational information.
+A career counselor will take you through the process, which contains self- assessment and decision-making inventories and current occupational information.

 Alumni, alumnae and parents who are willing to discuss career fields, entry-level positions, educational preparation and training, internship opportunities, job search strategies and geographic areas are available on the Career Network database and through the office’s website.

 In addition to a public lecture, each PIR offers a series of one-on-one appointments with interested students.
 Students are encouraged to participate in externships as part of the exploration process.
 Through these opportunities students have the ability to shadow professionals in their fields of interest.
-These are available to students in the Geneva community as well as nationwide over winter, spring and summer breaks.
+These are available to students in the Geneva community as well as nationwide during winter, spring and summer breaks.

 As part of their liberal arts education, students are encouraged to explore careers through internship, volunteer, and externship experiences.
-Career Services oversees the Collaborative Internship Program, which offers students the opportunity to gain experience in a field of interest directly related to their academic studies.
+The Salisbury Center oversees the Collaborative Internship Program, which offers students the opportunity to gain experience in a field of interest directly related to their academic studies.
 These experiences give meaning to theories, concepts, and knowledge learned in the classroom while allowing students to think critically about their career field.
 Faculty and employers develop these credit-bearing internships to match academic needs with employer needs.
 These unique opportunities are currently being offered each semester in Geneva, N.Y. and the surrounding area.
 Students interested in a collaborative internship should visit Career Services for further details, applications, and project listings.

 Representatives from a variety of organizations and geographic areas are invited to campus to conduct interviews with interested students or to hold information sessions.
 Through the use of Web-based technology, employers who cannot come to campus can arrange a résumé collection for interested students.
 Employers receive the résumés electronically for their review, and then invite candidates for interviews at their places of business or via telephone.

 Hobart and William Smith Colleges offer endowed internship funds for which students can apply in order to supplement an unpaid summer internship and/or housing costs incurred while doing a summer internship.
-These awards include the Harry W. Bowman ’65 Award for Leadership and Civic Engagement, the Charles H. Salisbury Jr. ’63, P’94 Endowed Internship Fund, the John A. Ross ’66 Endowed Internship Fund, the L. Thomas Melly ’52 Endowed Internship Fund, The Parent Fund and the Ralph A. ’56 and Jane ’58 Pica Endowed Internship Fund.
+These awards include the Harry W. Bowman ’65 Award for Leadership and Civic Engagement, the Charles H. Salisbury Jr. ’63, P’94 Endowed Internship Fund, the John A. Ross ’66 Endowed Internship Fund, the L. Thomas Melly ’52 Endowed Internship Fund, The Parent Fund and the Ralph A. ’56, Jane ’58 Pica Endowed Internship Fund.
 Students are welcome to apply to more than one qualifying fund with the understanding that if selected, they will only receive an award from one endowed fund.

 Hobart and William Smith Colleges have a long-standing reputation for sound preparation of students for graduate training in the health professions.
 Students are counseled regarding career choice, program admission requirements, application processes, admission test preparation, interviews, and financing.
 This includes instruction preparing application materials, compiling faculty/non-faculty recommendations, and advice for writing application essays.
 Additionally, students are assisted in identifying and securing clinical internships and research opportunities.